greyshell/red_diary/crypto/hash_function/README.md

 # Hash Function

-1. In the context of practical crypto, hash functions cannot be relied upon alone
+In the context of practical crypto, hash functions cannot be relied upon alone.

 Let's take the example of a secure file download and hash verification feature:
     1. An attacker could perform a Man-in-the-Middle (MITM) attack or compromise the website, allowing them to replace both the file and its associated hash.
     2. To ensure the integrity and authenticity of the downloaded file, it is necessary to rely on `trusted mechanisms` such as Transport Layer Security (TLS) and hosting sites that cannot be compromised.
     3. Message Authentication Code (MAC) addresses this issue by incorporating secrets, providing a solution that ensures both integrity and authenticity.
 The same we can achieve by signing the hash with private key(digital signature).

-2. Checksum vs Hash functions
+Checksum vs Hash functions
 - In general, `checksum` term is used for `non-crypto` hash functions.
 It is primary used for error checking.

-3. Why `base64` encoding is used as a standard output of all hash functions The larger the base, the less space it takes to display a binary string.
+Why `base64` encoding is used as a standard output of all hash functions The larger the base, the less space it takes to display a binary string.

 4. Can we use crypto hash functions as `Random Oracles` or random string generation